 A continental breakfast, hearty lunch, and snacks will be served on both Saturday and Sunday.
 Upon registration, you will be provided with a detailed schedule and map to Diastole.

-* Regular tuition rates and fees apply for credit students.
+* Credit students: Regular tuition rates and fees apply.
 Fees for credit follow the normal university fee structure for coursework (out of state is waived).
-Fees for summer 2015 term were: $272.30 per hour for undergraduates and $345.20 per hour for graduates.
-Students selecting two or more credit hours will need to arrange a supplemental tutorial with the conference director.
+Students selecting three credit hours will need to arrange post-weekend tutorials with the conference director.
 Credit registration and fees must be received before the conference begins.
 Credit students receive grades based on participation, plus submitted and revised manuscripts and other assignments.
 Students must submit manuscripts prior to the conference (see below, "Manuscript Evaluation").

-All participants must pay a $30.00 incidental fee, in addition to credit fees; this defrays the cost of instructional materials and helps cover miscellaneous restorative amenities for all enrollees.
+All participants must pay a $35.00 incidental fee, in addition to credit and noncredit fees; this defrays the cost of instructional materials and helps cover miscellaneous restorative amenities for all enrollees.

 You will receive a full refund if you notify us by Tuesday, June 13, 2016.
 After that, a $50.00 charge is retained.
 No refunds after the conference begins.
 The sponsors reserve the right to cancel the program if enrollment is insufficient and all paid registrants will receive a full refund.
 For information, call 816-235-2736.

-Guidelines: Initial manuscripts should be either six to eight pages of poems (no more than one poem per page), one short story, one essay, one novel chapter, or one act of a stage or screenplay.
+Guidelines: Initial manuscripts should be either six pages of poems (no more than one poem per page), one short story, one essay, one novel chapter, or one act of a stage or screenplay.
 Please choose one genre only; do not mix them up.
-This initial manuscript is due by Wednesday, June 15, 2016.
+This initial manuscript is due by Wednesday, June 13, 2018.
 Manuscripts received later will be handled as expeditiously as possible, according to fees above.
 Send or deliver clear copies, in hard copy (no emails or faxes), clearly marked to New Letters Conference, University House, 5101 Rockhill Road, University of Missouri-Kansas City, Kansas City, MO 64110-2499.

 Kansas City Literary Events